 If you’re one of the fortunate ones reading this who is NOT experiencing symptoms of plantar fasciitis, this probably sounds pretty terrible.
-If you are experiencing heel pain, luckily there are steps you can take (pun intended!) to get rid of symptoms so you can return to pain-free running again!
+If you are experiencing heel pain, luckily there are steps you can take (pun intended!) to get rid of symptoms so you can return to running pain-free!

 So what can you do on your own to reduce or eliminate plantar fasciitis pain?
 First, focus on stretching the plantar fascia and calf complex several times a day.
 There are a lot of beneficial exercises available that can easily be done in just a few minutes.
 Try these to start.
 Additionally, try out specific exercises that target the hips, core and lower extremities.
 Next, you can try orthotics (aka insoles).
 Orthotics can be huge in helping you correct mechanical errors in the foot and ankle to restore full function of the feet.